 Frank Herbert (1890 – 1976)

-Described in his Westmorland Gazette obituary as a ‘pioneer in aerial photography’, Frank Herbert began photographing hydro-aeroplanes at Windermere with the second flight of Waterbird (see the above photograph) on 25 November 1911.
-This image is of the only known Herbert & Sons’ postcard of Waterbird.
+Described in his Westmorland Gazette obituary as a ‘pioneer in aerial photography’, Frank Herbert’s interest began upon attending the Blackpool Aviation Week with his father in 1909.
+He commenced photographing hydro-aeroplanes at Windermere with the second flight of Waterbird (see the above photograph) on 25 November 1911.

 This 1912 image, taken from Waterhen, was scanned from a Herbert & Sons’ postcard.
 Contrasting it with the photograph from Flight magazine of 29 June 1912, reveals the wires and bamboo poles which have been edited out from the postcard.